Forest of Dean: Early modern period

-Georgian unrest
+Georgian era

+The Forest of Dean, with its huge iron ore reserves and ready supply of timber, had been of national importance in the production of iron, using charcoal, for hundreds of years.
+Despite the abundance of coal, it was not until the last decade of the 18th century that local ironmasters were prepared to invest in the technology needed to produce iron from coke, when coke-fired furnaces at Cinderford, Whitecliff and Parkend were built almost simultaneously.

 During the 18th century, squatters established roughly-built hamlets around the fringes of the Crown forest demesne.
 By about 1800, these settlements were well established at Berry Hill and Parkend.

-The Forest of Dean, with its huge iron ore reserves and ready supply of timber, had been of national importance in the production of iron, using charcoal, for hundreds of years.
-Despite the abundance of coal, it was not used to produce coke for smelting, and local ironmasters were reluctant to invest in new technology, but in the last decade of the 18th century coke-fired furnaces at Cinderford, Whitecliff and Parkend Ironworks were built almost simultaneously.

-In 1808 Parliament passed the Dean Forest (Timber) Act, which included the provision to enclose 11000 acre of woodland.
+In 1808 Parliament passed the Dean and New Forests Act 1808, which included the provision to enclose 11000 acre of woodland.
 This enclosure was carried out between 1814 and 1816.

 There were bread riots in 1795 and in 1801.
 Ordinary Foresters were already poverty-stricken, and their plight had grown worse.
 They were denied access to the enclosed areas and unable to hunt or remove timber.
 In particular, they lost their ancient grazing and mining rights.

 As unrest grew, a populist leader named Warren James emerged in the riots against the enclosures.
 Attempts to peaceably resolve the matter failed, and on 8 June 1831, James, leading more than 100 Foresters, demolished the enclosure at Park Hill, between Parkend and Bream.
 Around 50 unarmed Crown Officers were powerless to intervene.
 On the Friday, a party of 50 soldiers arrived from Monmouth, but by now the number of Foresters had grown to around 2,000 and the soldiers returned to barracks.
 Over the next few days more troops arrived from around the country.
 The Foresters' resistance crumbled and most of those arrested elected to rebuild the enclosures, rather than be charged with rioting.
 James was sentenced to death but his sentence was later commuted to transportation.
 He was sent to Van Diemen's Land (Tasmania) in October 1831, only to be pardoned five years later, although he never returned home.

 Conservatives were disliked in the Forest of Dean; on polling day in 1874, there was a riot in the market town of Cinderford in which the Conservative party headquarters and nearby houses were ransacked and damaged.